sriramkidambi/hypr/README.md

 polkit-gnome python-requests pamixer pavucontrol brightnessctl bluez \
 bluez-utils blueman network-manager-applet gvfs thunar-archive-plugin \
 file-roller btop pacman-contrib starship ttf-jetbrains-mono-nerd \
 noto-fonts-emoji lxappearance xfce4-settings sddm-git sddm-sugar-candy-git
 ```

-Alternatively, for a hassle-free installation, utilize the included "set-hypr" script.
-This will efficiently handle the entire setup process for you.
+Or you can use the attached script "set-hypr" to install everything for you.